tardiobscurus/netDet/README.md

 ---

 ## **About**
-With hackers roaming around the world, the most vulnarable within our network is at night when everynody is asleep.
+With hackers roaming around the world, the most vulnerable within our network is at night when everybody is asleep.
 This program changes that.
-With a simple three input command, you will be sleeping sondly knowing that you are protected.
+With a simple three input command, you will be sleeping soundly knowing that you are protected.

 ### **How it works**
 By using the WiFi security auditing tools suite, [Aircrack-ng](https://github.com/aircrack-ng/aircrack-ng).
 We will use three of its tools; `airmon-ng`, `airodump-ng`, and `aireplay-ng`.
-By doing a simple python and BASH script, we can identify, and deauthanticate an untrusted device, found within the WiFi.
+By doing a simple python and BASH script, we can identify, and deauthenticate an untrusted device, found within the WiFi.

 ### **Downsides and future fixes**

-However, the program cannot disconnect more than one device at a time, which will be added in a future version; the program also, cannot detect any device that are connected in a VPN.
+However, the program cannot disconnect more than one device at a time, which will be added in a future version; the program also, cannot detect any device that is connected in a VPN.
 It is possible, which will come in a future release.

 This program is also not yet suitable for the people not knowing what is a BSSID or channel number they are in.
-We will try

 ---